sziselman/Brick-Building-Robot-Manipulation/ros1_bridge_setup.md

 ```

 ## Start the ROS1 node
 8. Now, we start the ROS1 node in a new terminal.
-In this example, I am using my ROS1 ```turtle_rect``` node from the following repository: https://github.com/sziselman/Shermbot
+In this example, I am using my ROS1 ```turtle_rect``` node from the following repository: https://github.com/sziselman/Shermbot .
+We also need to set the parameters for the ```turtle_rect``` node.
 ```
 # Shell C (ROS1):
 source /opt/ros/noetic/setup.bash
+rosparam set max_xdot 2.0
+rosparam set max_wdot 1.0
+rosparam set frequency 100
 rosrun trect turtle_rect
 ```